-For the purposes of this document the term 'gross misconduct' means behaviour that, intentionally or not, causes or could have caused significant harm to others, significant damage to property or significant harm to the reputation of the College and the possession of drugs, alcohol and illegal substances on College premises.
+For the purposes of this document the term 'gross misconduct' means behaviour that, intentionally or not, causes or could have caused significant harm to others, significant damage to property or significant harm to the reputation of the College and the possession of drugs, alcohol, and illegal substances on college premises.
 Gross misconduct would usually result in an immediate recommendation that the student is permanently excluded.
 This would include serious assault upon other students or members of staff.
 In such instances a decision to exclude a student may be made without all stages of this disciplinary policy being followed.
-This will usually be when the health and safety of others is at risk.
-Exclusion from the College can be either fixed term or permanent.
-If fixed term, this would usually be for an academic year.
-In certain circumstances the College may decide to permanently exclude a student following an assessment of the potential risks posed.
+This will usually be when the health and safety of others is at risk, (Health and Safety Policy).